-Nine years ago I started writing a monthly column for the city magazine of Waco, Texas.
-Initially, because I was a first-time mother, the column was called Notes from A New Mother.
-But over time it evolved into Texanna, a place where I write about everyday life.
-Sometimes it’s funny and sometimes it’s serious.
-Sometimes it’s about my neighbor, Larry, who is both funny and serious… about his lawn.
+Almost ten years ago, I started writing a monthly column for the city magazine of Waco, Texas.
+Initially, because I was a first-time mom, the column was called Notes from A New Mother.
+But over time it evolved into Texanna, a place where I write about everyday life things in (you guessed it) Texas.

 Until last year, writing for a magazine was where I stretched my legs and had some fun away from my day job of making ads.
 My columns were an escape.
 I also loved how they were a quick punch of humor, or a moment to be insightful, compared with the deeper dive of writing a book.

 But then after two decades of working in advertising, I joined the editorial team at Magnolia Journal.
 Now I spend my days immersed in the magazine world.

 Luckily my columns still feel like an escape.
 But it’s more like going to Galveston versus traveling to a beach in Costa Rica—somewhere that feels like a whole different world.
 If you aren’t in Central Texas, you can read some recent Texanna columns here.
 Magnolia Journal is most likely available at a store very near you.